robertomorel/auto_fix_with_husky_lint_staged/README.md

 # Auto Fix Application

 ## About
-THis is an example project of autofix strategies using [Husky library](https://github.com/typicode/husky) and [Lint-Stage](https://github.com/okonet/lint-staged)
+This is an example project of autofix strategies using [Husky library](https://github.com/typicode/husky) and [Lint-Stage](https://github.com/okonet/lint-staged)

 ### Install and Config ESLint
 - Run `yarn add eslint -D`
 - Then: `yarn eslint --init`

   ✔ How would you like to use ESLint? · style

-  ✔ What type of modules does your project use? · esm ✔ Which framework does your project use? · react
+  ✔ What type of modules does your project use? · esm

+  ✔ Which framework does your project use? · react

   ✔ Does your project use TypeScript? · No / Yes

   ✔ Where does your code run? · browser

-  ✔ How would you like to define a style for your project? · guide ✔ Which style guide do you want to follow? · airbnb ✔ What format do you want your config file to be in? · JSON ✔ Would you like to install them now with npm? · No
+  ✔ How would you like to define a style for your project? · guide

+  ✔ Which style guide do you want to follow? · airbnb

+  ✔ What format do you want your config file to be in? · JSON

+  ✔ Would you like to install them now with npm? · No

 - Finally, install all dependencies using yarn